Aerial view of Parliament Hill and the Ottawa River.

 • Ottawa Train Station

 The journey typically takes 4.5 to 5 hours.
-Onboard amenities include Wi-Fi and spacious seating, making it easy to relax, work or review FIFA Toronto schedules while you travel.
+Onboard amenities include Wi-Fi and spacious seating, making it easy to relax or work while you travel.

 Union Station is centrally located in downtown Toronto.
 Ottawa’s train station connects directly to local transit, allowing you to reach downtown quickly without needing a car.
 Train tickets can be purchased in advance online, and flexible fare options make this a practical and affordable choice.